-NUR 110 Foundations of Nursing I7 cr.
-5 Lec. hrs./ 6 Lab/Clin. hrs./week Pre-Req: Program enrollment requirements and BIOL 2010, BIOL 2020, ENGL 1010, COL 1030 Co-Req: NUR 190 and PSYC 2130
+NUR 110 Foundations of Nursing I ......10 cr.

+Pre-Req: Program enrollment requirements and BIOL 2010, BIOL 2020, ENGL 1010, COL 1030 Co-Req: PSYC 2130

-The core program concepts of person, environment, health, and nursing are introduced and applied to care of persons of various cultural backgrounds who are experiencing variations along the wellnessillness continuum.
-Clinical decision making incorporating theories of Maslow and Erikson, and the principles of teaching and learning are utilized as the basis for client care.
-Laboratory and clinical experiences provide opportunities for the student to assist clients in adaptation to changes in their health status and promotion of optimum self-care behaviors.
-The roles of the Associate Degree nurse are introduced.
+The core program concepts of person, environment, health, and nursing are introduced and applied to care of persons of various cultural backgrounds who are experiencing variations along the wellness-illness continuum.
+Emphasis is placed upon understanding the pathophysiological processes of illness and injury, theories of Maslow and Erikson, and teaching and learning needs of the client.
+Principles of adaptation, assessment, prioritization of client needs and clinical decision making are used as the basis for client care.
+Laboratory and clinical learning experiences provide opportunities for the student to apply theory into practice while assisting clients adapt to changes in their health status and acquire optimum self-care behaviors.
+The roles of the Associate Degree nurse are introduced and practiced.

-NUR 120 Foundations of Nursing II......8 cr.
-5 Lec. hrs./ 9 Lab/Clin. hrs./week Pre-Req: NUR 110, NUR 190, and PSYC 2130 Co-Req: PSYC 1030, NUR 180
+NUR 120 Foundations of Nursing II......10 cr.

+Pre-Req: NUR 110 and PSYC 2130 Co-Req: PSYC 1030

-This course focuses upon application of foundational nursing concepts across the life span, including childbearing, child development, and family systems from various cultural backgrounds.
-Normal conditions are emphasized and deviations from the norm explored.
-Laboratory and clinical experiences provide opportunities for the student to utilize clinical decision making incorporating the theories of Maslow, Erikson, and Piaget, and the principles of teaching and learning to assist the client or client's family in adaptation to changes in the wellnessillness continuum and in promotion of self-care.
-Practice roles and competencies of the Associate Degree nurse continue to be explored.
+This course focuses upon application of foundational nursing concepts across the life span, including childbearing, childrearing, and family systems, as well as theories of Maslow, Erikson, and Piaget and principles of pharmacology and medication therapies.
+Normal conditions are emphasized and deviations from the norm explored with emphasis upon the therapeutic use of drug classifications, prototypes, and mechanisms of action in caring for the client/client family experiencing changes in the wellness-illness continuum.
+Principles of adaptation, assessment, developmental stages, pathophysiology, pharmacotherapy, teaching and learning, prioritization of client needs and clinical decision making are used as the basis for client care.
+Laboratory and clinical learning experiences provide opportunities for the student to apply theory into practice while assisting clients adapt to changes in their health status and acquire optimum self-care behaviors.
+Practice-oriented roles and competencies of the Associate Degree nurse continue to be explored and practiced.

-NUR 140 LPN Career Mobility.....7 cr.
+NUR 130 Nursing Transitions I......3 cr.